-If you made it this far then you are likely in need of a PHP Programmer.
-Whether it’s for a new startup or for an established business you still need experience and talent.
-That being said, it’s not as easy as most think it is when it comes finding PHP Programmers.
+Whether you need a PHP programmer for a new startup or for an established business, you still need experience and talent.
+It’s not easy to find PHP Programmers.
 Hopefully, the following information will help you learn a little more about what you need to do to find, hire and keep the best PHP Programmers possible.

 Is Finding a Great PHP Programmer Hard to Do?

 It can be.
 Mainly because there can only be so many experts.
 There is also a high demand for computer programmers in general right now.

 Online Ads – There are a lot of ways to place online job ads.
 In fact, there might even be so many that mentioning them here is pointless… A few of the more popular sites are Indeed and Linkedin.

 Social Media – You can try posting available job openings on Facebook, Twitter, and Linkedin.
 The results will vary.

 Offshore Contractors – Many businesses around the world practice offshoring.
 Companies like Full Scale specialize in helping software and startup businesses set up remote development teams.

 What Should I Look for in a PHP Programmer?